Fossj117/fossj117.github.io/_posts/2026-01-30-ways-of-knowing.md

 latex: true
 mathjax: true
 comments: true
-tag: ["sts"]
+tag: ["sts", "technology", "plurality"]
 ---

-I am participating in a digital workshop series titled "How do we know what we know?", with subtitle "Integration, Translation, and “Right Relationship” Across Ways of Knowing in Civic & Tech Systems".
+I am participating in a digital workshop series titled *How do we know what we know?*, with subtitle *Integration, Translation, and “Right Relationship” Across Ways of Knowing in Civic & Tech Systems*"*.
 It's an interesting set of themes for sure.
 In this post I will keep track of some notes and ideas as they come up for me in the series.

 ## Bridging between ways of knowing